 One thing you’ll notice is that you may have a few kids that can throw the ball well, but once you get them in a game type drill, they don’t look so good anymore.
 Same with receivers.
 Kids may be to catch everything during the warm up but once they’re running around trying to get open, the reception percentage drops.
 This drill can give your quarterback and receiver a game situation feel.

 In this drill, you’ll mark off a couple areas on the field with cones.
 The goal is for the receiver to catch the ball inside one of these areas.
 This will teach the quarterback to lead the receiver to an area instead of throwing to a receiver that has just ran a hook and is facing the quarterback.
 This will also teach the receiver to sprint away from the defender while catching the ball.
 This drill is also a good man to man defense drill.

 Flag football defense drills include various flag pulling drills, covering receivers man to man, and breaking on a ball once thrown.
 One key thing that kids will learn through most defense drills is taking a correct angle of pursuit.
 This is knowing where to run so that you’re running to where the offensive player will be and not where they currently are.
 It sounds basic but many younger first time players will struggle with this early on.

-At all ages, flag pulling is very important, but at the younger ages it is the most important part of defense.
+At all ages, flag pulling is very important, but at the younger ages, it is the most important part of the defense.
 There are several flag pulling drills you can implement during practice.